-You can use a hand tracker to create effects that respond when the camera detects a hand.
+You can add the Hand Tracker object to your Scene panel to create effects that respond when the camera detects a hand.

 Download the sample content to follow along.
 In the finished effect you'll see that when you wave your hand, it looks like you're holding a baseball.